What Is Browser Fingerprinting? Canvas, Fonts, WebGL, WebGPU

 Canvas and 2D Rendering

 The HTML5 Canvas API produces device-specific output when drawing text, shapes, and images.
 The pixel-level rendering depends on the GPU, font rendering engine, anti-aliasing implementation, and color management.
-A script draws a specific scene, reads back the pixel data, and hashes it.
 The result varies between devices but is stable for a given device.
-Canvas fingerprinting is the most widely deployed tracking technique after cookies.
+Canvas fingerprinting is one of the most widely deployed tracking techniques after cookies.
 See Canvas Fingerprinting for details.

 WebGL and WebGPU